Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Introduction

-We derive rigorous bounds that quantify the reduction in condition-number enabled by the \ac{ROI} restriction and establish tightened results of \ac{CRLB} within the subspace restricted by \ac{ROI}, explicitly accounting for the \ac{ROI} mismatch through precision and recall.
-These results form a quantitative link from the identified operator analysis to provable conditioning improvements and identifiability gains.

-\item To operationalize and empirically validate the above operator-level analysis, we use an ROI-restricted \ac{QP} update as a numerical vehicle: the \ac{LSM} yields a coarse support estimate to define the \ac{ROI}, and the subsequent QP is solved only on the reduced subspace. \end{itemize}
+\item We extend the discrete column-coherence analysis to a Hilbert-space operator interpretation, revealing that the background--\ac{ASR} distinction stems from the different mechanisms of propagation-only background responses and material-induced scattering responses.
+This extension shows that the proposed ill-posedness mechanism is not tied to a particular discretization but persists at the operator level.
+We further derive a closed-form condition-number relation that connects \ac{ROI} restriction, \ac{ROI} mismatch, and effective coherence. \item To operationalize and empirically validate the above operator-level analysis, we use an ROI-restricted \ac{QP} update as a numerical vehicle: the \ac{LSM} yields a coarse support estimate to define the \ac{ROI}, and the subsequent QP is solved only on the reduced subspace. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~II introduces the \ac{CSI}-based forward model and formulates the corresponding \ac{CPR} problem.
 Section~III provides an operator-centric characterization by revealing the channel-shaped factorization of the forward scattering operator and identifying the dominant mechanisms behind ill-conditioning.
-Section~IV presents an \ac{ROI}-restricted reconstruction framework to mitigate ill-posedness.
-Section~V quantifies the performance gains of the \ac{ROI}-restricted formulation in terms of the condition number and the \ac{CRLB}.
-Section~VI reports numerical results, and Section~VII concludes the paper.
+Section~IV presents an \ac{ROI}-restricted reconstruction framework to mitigate ill-posedness, together with a conditioning analysis that relates \ac{ROI} restriction.
+Section~V reports numerical results, and Section~VI concludes the paper.

-\textbf{Notation:} Throughout the paper, \textbf{boldface} symbols denote vectors or matrices; \(\mathrm{j}\) represents the imaginary unit; \((\cdot)^{\mathrm{H}}\) and \((\cdot)^{\mathrm{T}}\) denote the Hermitian (conjugate transpose) and transpose operations, respectively; $(\cdot)^{*}$ denotes the complex conjugate of a scalar; \(\langle\cdot,\cdot\rangle\) denotes the inner product; $\|\cdot\|_F$ denotes the Frobenius norm; \(\|\cdot\|_2\) denotes the Euclidean norm; \(\circ\) stands for the Khatri–Rao product; \(\mathrm{diag}(\mathbf{x})\) denotes a diagonal matrix whose diagonal entries are formed from the elements of vector \(\mathbf{x}\); \(\mathbf{A}_{[:,i]}\) indicates the \(i\)-th column of matrix \(\mathbf{A}\); \(\mathbf{I}\) denotes the identity matrix; \(\mathbf{A} \succeq 0\) indicates that matrix \(\mathbf{A}\) is positive semi-definite.
+\textbf{Notation:} Throughout the paper, \textbf{boldface} symbols denote vectors or matrices; \(\mathrm{j}\) represents the imaginary unit; \((\cdot)^{\mathrm{H}}\) and \((\cdot)^{\mathrm{T}}\) denote the Hermitian (conjugate transpose) and transpose operations, respectively; $(\cdot)^{*}$ denotes the complex conjugate of a scalar; \(\langle\cdot,\cdot\rangle\) denotes the inner product; $\|\cdot\|_F$ denotes the Frobenius norm; \(\|\cdot\|_2\) denotes the Euclidean norm; \(\circ\) stands for the Khatri--Rao product; \(\mathrm{diag}(\mathbf{x})\) denotes a diagonal matrix whose diagonal entries are formed from the elements of vector \(\mathbf{x}\); \(\mathbf{A}_{[:,i]}\) indicates the \(i\)-th column of matrix \(\mathbf{A}\); \(\mathbf{I}\) denotes the identity matrix; \(\mathbf{A} \succeq 0\) indicates that matrix \(\mathbf{A}\) is positive semi-definite.